-Stormwater: Stormwater for Phase 2 of the park will need to be collected, cleaned, detained, and discharged into the existing stormwater facility.
+Stormwater: Stormwater for the new portion of the park will need to be collected, cleaned, detained, and discharged into the existing stormwater facility.
 The existing stormwater facility is currently oversized and will be able to collect runoff from the future park development.
 Further conversations with Public Works will take place prior to more detailed design to confirm this approach remains viable for the proposed development.
-In addition to that approach, a sub-drainage field is proposed under the ball field in order to increase the quality of play.

 Electrical: Electrical connections will be underground connections from the existing network in the south part of the site.
-Additionally, charging stations for electric vehicles (EV) will be added within the new parking area.
-The quantity of will be predicated on future demand for EV charging.